ubettercallsaul/ubettercallsaul.github.io/_posts/2023-04-09-Logistic_Regression/2023-04-09-Logistic Regression.md

 $$F(x,\mu,s) = {1\over 1+e^{-(x-\mu)/s}}$$

 $\mu$ is the mean (location parameter) and *s* is a scale parameter where *s > 0*.
-The CDF can be rewritten as the logistic function as</br>
+The CDF can be rewritten as the logistic function as

 $$p(x) = {1\over 1+e^{-{(\beta_0+\beta_1 x)}}} $$

 where $\beta_0=-\mu/s$ (intercept) and $\beta_1=1/s$ (rate parameter).
 Why did we re-write the CDF of logistic distribution to the logistic function?
 Notice there is a familiar inear model, $\beta_0+\beta_1 x$.
-As you can probably tell, it is a huge benefit in regression modeling and its interpretation.</br>
+As you can probably tell, it is a huge benefit in regression modeling and its interpretation.

 ## Optimization
 Now, everything is ready.
 The dataset (Hours of study and pass/fail result) and the logistic function to connect the dataset and the probability.
 So, the only unknown is the parameters of the logistic function.
-We should estimate the parameter values ($\beta{_0}$ and $\beta{_1}$) representing the dataset with the probability model the most by solving an optimization problem.</br>
+We should estimate the parameter values ($\beta{_0}$ and $\beta{_1}$) representing the dataset with the probability model the most by solving an optimization problem.

 The cost function of the optimization problem can be defined with the sum of Log-loss function as below to measure the goodness of fit.

 $$Loss(y_k, p_k) = -(y_k \ln (p_k) + (1 - y_k) \ln (1 - p_k))$$

 The parameters can be obtained by minimizing the sum of the Log-loss values at the given dataset.
 This method is equivalent to the popular maximum likelihood estimation (MLE), which is to determine the parameters maximizing the joint likelihood.

 $$Likelihood(y_k, p_k) = \prod_{k:y_k=1}p_k\,\prod_{k:y_k=0}(1-p_k)$$

 As the optimization algorithm, BFGS is used as the default method in Scikit-learn's logistic regression.